Lombiq/Orchard-Ambassadors-Toolbox/IntroductoryTalkTemplate/Abstract.md

 ---

-**Showcasing Orchard Core CMS**
+**Modern .NET web development with batteries included - Showcasing Orchard Core CMS**

 Are you developing .NET web apps and are tired of reinventing the wheel with every project?
 Use a modern foundation to build on instead!
-In this session, we'll do a quick dive into working with the modern ASP.NET Core framework and web content management system (CMS) Orchard Core.
+In this session, we'll do a quick dive into working with the modern ASP.NET Core framework and web content management system (CMS) Orchard Core (https://www.orchardcore.net/).
 We'll see what Orchard can provide you, how it goes beyond simple content management, and why you'd want to join such a cutting-edge open-source community.

 This talk aims to answer the following questions:

 - Why would I use a CMS as a .NET web developer?
-- What does Orchard Core (https://www.orchardcore.net/) provide me?
+- What does Orchard Core provide me?
 - How can I use Orchard, how can I develop my own modules for it?
 - Why would I join such an open-source community, why does it help my professional development?